ShoumikMahbubRidoy/Ansible/Ad hoc Commands.md

 - `-m yum`: This indicates that you want to use the yum module for package management.
 - `-a "name=demo-tomcat-1 state=present"`: Here, you specify the package name as "demo-tomcat-1" and set the state to "present," which means you want to check if the package is installed.

-### Checking if a Yum Package is Not Installed Yumパッケージの未インストール状態を確認する:
+### Checking if a Yum Package is Not Installed Yum:

 You can also use Ansible ad-hoc commands to check if a package is not installed on multiple servers.
 In this example, we'll check if the package named "demo-tomcat-1" is not installed on servers in the "abc" group: